 - Chemical and Laser Peels – A chemical peel is a technique used to improve and smooth the skin.

 - Laser Hair Removal – The removal of hair on the arms, legs, and body.
-This machine can only be operated by a licensed esthetician or higher.
+Only a licensed esthetician or higher can operate this machine.

-- Body and Skin Tightening – The use of radiofrequency helps tighten and remove submental fat below the skin’s surface to help improve the appearance of less fat.
+- Body and Skin Tightening – The use of radiofrequency helps tighten and remove submental fat below the skin’s surface.
+It helps improve the appearance of less fat.

 - PRP Platelet Rich Plasma Therapy – PRP is a natural way to stimulate healing in the body.
-It has a localized effect, meaning it must be delivered to the area that has been injured, experiencing chronic pain or scarring.
+It has a localized effect, meaning the esthetician must delivers it to area that has been injured, experiencing chronic pain or scarring.
 PRP is used to improve skin tone and texture.

-These treatments and procedures typically provide long-lasting results for your skin and/or appearance, rejuvenating your youthful side while preserving your best features for the months and years to come.
+These treatments and procedures typically provide long-lasting results for your skin and/or appearance.
+They will rejuvenate your youthful side while preserving your best features for the months and years to come.